-This page lets you configure the network settings for the DAP-1520.
-To access this page, point to the Settings drop-down menu at the top of the page, then select Network.
+This page lets you configure the network settings for the DAP-1610.
+To access this page, click the Settings drop-down menu at the top of the page, then select Network.
 Click Save at any time to save the changes you have made on this page.